cnrosu/AutoHelpDesk/README.md

 ### Security
 - **Microsoft Defender** – Detects disabled AV engines, real-time protection, tamper protection, and cloud-delivered protection, surfaces recent threat detections, and notes when Defender status or preferences cannot be queried.
-- **Windows Firewall** – Records normals when all profiles are enabled and raises high-severity issues or informational gaps when profiles are disabled or inventory is missing.
+- **Remote Desktop Firewall Rules** – Flags high severity when RDP firewall rules allow the Public profile, records normals when rules exclude the Public profile, and issues informational findings when firewall rule inventory is missing.
 - **BitLocker** – Highlights unprotected OS volumes, weak protector configurations, missing recovery passwords, and collection failures while documenting TPM- or TPM+PIN-backed protection when present.
 - **Measured Boot** – Confirms Secure Boot and TPM attestation data when available, and otherwise records informational gaps for missing PCR bindings, attestation events, or Secure Boot confirmation.
 - **TPM** – Raises issues when the TPM is absent or not ready and records normals when hardware key protection is available.